The Darjeeling Limited: Release

 The Darjeeling Limited made its world premiere on 3 September 2007 at the Venice Film Festival, where it was in competition for the Golden Lion and won the Little Golden Lion.
 The film's North American premiere was on 28 September 2007 at the 45th annual New York Film Festival, where it was the opening film.
 It then opened in a limited commercial release in North America on 5 October 2007.

 The film opened across North America on 26 October 2007 and in the UK on 23 November 2007, in both territories preceded in showings by Hotel Chevalier.
 The film grossed $134,938 in two theaters in its opening weekend, for an average of $67,469 for each theater.

+Home media

-The film (widescreen edition) was released on DVD 26 February 2008 on Fox Searchlight, with features limited to a behind-the-scenes documentary, theatrical trailer, and the inclusion of Hotel Chevalier.
-The film was re-released by the Criterion Collection on 12 October 2010 on both DVD and Blu-ray, the latter being the film's first release on the format.
+The film was released on DVD on 26 February 2008, and re-released by The Criterion Collection on 12 October 2010 on DVD and Blu-ray.
+It was released on Ultra HD Blu-ray by Criterion on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years.